BGP route reflectors, used as an alternate method to full mesh IBGP, help in scaling.

 Since, the routes cannot be learned from R2 (the same cluster ID), if physical link is up and IBGP session goes down between R1 and R4, networks behind R4 will not be reachable either, but if you have BGP neighborship between loopbacks and physical topology is redundant , the chance of IBGP session going down is very hard.

-Note : Having redundant physical links in a network design is a common best practice.
+Note : Having redundant physical links is a common network design best practice.
 Thats why below topology is a more realistic one.

 What if we add a physical link between R1-R4 and R2-R3 ?